Downtown Leduc’s History

 Leduc Heritage Grain Elevator

-A preseved 1978 wood-crib elevator operated by the Alberta Legacy Development Society.
 The registered historic site was in operation until the year 2000, before becoming a museum showcasing Leduc’s agricultural heritage, and hosting large outdoor events on site.

 Telford Lake

-The heart of outdoor recreation in Leduc.
+The heart of outdoor recreation in Leduc!

 Named after Robert Taylor Telford Leduc's first postmaster, justice of the peace, and later the first MLA and Mayor.
 He settled in the area in 1889.